jones58/typespotting/README.md

     - Finding the coordinates of the rectangles top-left corner from the properties bar.
     - Getting the max X and Y values by adding the width to the X value and adding the height to the Y value.
   - I plugged these values into my JS (after dividing by 4) and it was great to see the game working as it should.
     - One of the images didn't work so I had to debug.
-I realised the image was at the wrong size (900px x 900px) so I had to times the coordinates by 4 (to get to 900) and divide by 3 (to get to 300px) to get the right value.
+I realised the image was at the wrong size (900px x 900px) so I had to times the coordinates by 4 (to get back to coordinates for a 900px x 900px image) and divide by 3 (to get to 300px) to get the right value.
 - I set the restart button to only show after the first image (after a win/lose basically) using the same setAttribute method as with the wrong answer and right answer text.
 - During user testing, the idea for some background music came up.
-My partner suggested music from the albums that use Cooper Black.
+My partner suggested music from the albums that use Cooper Black on the album cover.
 I wanted fast tempo ones so I went through them and found ten tracks that I thought would work.
-I chose the instrumentals so it wouldn't interfere with the user's experience of the game, but serve as a backing track.
+I chose the instrumentals so it wouldn't interfere with the user's experience of the game and instead, serve as a backing track.
-  - I wrote pseudocode and made the random song selector in a similar way to the random color scheme.
+  - I wrote pseudocode and made the random song selector in a similar way to the random colour scheme.
   - I got ChatGPT to teach me the basics of playing music and setting audio volume.
-  - I realised two of the songs were pretty offputting (On the Corner by Miles Davis and Black Unity by Pharoah Sanders), so i removed them.
-I also noticed some of the songs did not start "on beat", rather with a bit of a pause so i trimmed them to launch the game with a sound.
+  - I realised two of the songs were pretty offputting (On the Corner by Miles Davis and Black Unity by Pharoah Sanders), so I removed them.
+I also noticed some of the songs did not start immediately, so I trimmed them so the sound would start when you launch the game.
-- During user testing, watching users play my game i realised it would be much more intuitive to have a start scren with the rules and any info on it rather than images and a lot of information.
+- During user testing, watching users play my game,  I realised it would be much more intuitive to have a start scren with the rules and any info on it rather than images and a lot of information.
   - I wrote pseudocode and set about changing the existing code to make this work.
-  - I added a let's play button and styled it with CSS and currentColor.
+  - I added a "Let's Play" button and styled it with CSS and currentColor.
-  - This also allowed me to change when the score countdown (-1 point for 10 seconds) starts - when the user clicks the let's play button.
+  - I also changed when the score countdown (-1 point for 10 seconds) starts - when the user clicks the "Let's Play" button.
 - There was a bug with the game which meant that the placeholder (Goblin album cover) for the first image of level one flashed - i initially tried to fix this by adding an on load function for displaying the image only on load of the randomly generated one, but this slowed down the game.
 I realised the solution was far simpler - the placeholder image could be a blank png.
-- Some users complained about the score still decreasing on the game's end point so I made an end screen, to function as a bookend like the start screen.
+- Some users complained about the score still decreasing on the game's end point so I made an end screen to function as a bookend like the start screen.
   - Score doesn't change - by breaking out of interval.
-  - I decided i wanted a photo of Cooper Black's designer, Oswald Bruce Cooper, with a speech bubble saying well done on the end screen.
+  - I decided I wanted a photo of Cooper Black's designer, Oswald Bruce Cooper, with a speech bubble saying well done on the end screen.
   - I made it stop the music to make it clear the game is over, setting the songAtLocation variable outside of the song function so it could be accessed within the endGame function.
-  - I changed the start button only showing at end, as another element that pops up to signify the end.
-I also changed this to be a button (like the let's play one) rather than just a link, to make it even more clear that it's the end of the game.
+  - I changed the restart button to only show at the end, as another element that pops up to signify the end of the game.
+I also changed this to be a button (like the "Let's Play" button) rather than just a link to make it even more clear that it's the end of the game.
 - I ran through the game a few times and tested it on various devices.

 ##  Improvements